 A base of viewable impressions is generally required for attribution of Outcomes to ad exposures.
 Outcomes measurement vendors and services that rely on external ad exposure data for attribution must obtain and report on viewability where available.
 Digital Display and Video Viewability Requirements are detailed in the MRC Viewability and Mobile Viewability Guidelines and Cross-Media Viewability requirements for other media are detailed in the MRC Cross-Media Measurement Standards.
-Attribution measures that do not incorporate viewability may still be reported in addition to fully compliant metrics with proper labeling, segregated reporting and clear disclaimer (these would not be considered fully compliant but can be audited and accredited as long as fully compliant corresponding metrics are also reported and audited).
+Outcomes measures that do not incorporate viewability (including cases in which viewability cannot be measured due to technical limitations such as may occur for CTV) may still be reported in addition to fully compliant metrics where measured or available with proper labeling, segregated reporting and clear disclaimer (these would not be considered fully compliant but can be audited and accredited as long as fully compliant corresponding metrics are also reported and audited).